canastro/antlr4/doc/dart-target.md

 ```

 ### Debug
-We have some logs in place that can ease the debugging process, in order to turn these logs on you can enable the following environment variables:
+We have some logs in place that can ease the debugging process, in order to turn these logs on you can enable the following environment declarations:
 * LEXER_DEBUG
 * LEXER_DFA_DEBUG
 * PARSER_DEBUG